 The end Day of the Surrendered Storage Space Offer is, at the latest, the end Day of the Temporary Storage Period, if the Surrendered Storage Space is a Temporary Storage Space, or otherwise the last day on which the respective area is available where the surrender pertains to the Additional Storage Space, according to article [76A].

-The Operator by 14:00 of the Day which procedes the applicant Day for starting the disposal of the Surrendered Storage Space will decide to accept the application or rejecting it, if it does not comply with the provisions of paragraph [3] of this article.
+The Operator by 14:00 of the Day which precedes the applicant Day for starting the disposal of the Surrendered Storage Space will decide to accept the application or rejecting it, if it does not comply with the provisions of paragraph [3] of this article.
 The Operator will then notify the Provider in writing accordingly.

 If the application is accepted, the Operator will update the Electronic Information System.
 The Surrendered Storage Space is calculated as part of the Available Storage Space which remains on offer as per paragraph [8] of article [76C], plus any pre-existing Available Storage Space, and after allocation of the latter.